 With its sub-tropical climate this agricultural region is well-known for the quality of its avocados, mangoes and fine Moscatel wines – and there are plenty of opportunities to enjoy these in many excellent local restaurants.

-For more of a city vibe, head west to Malaga and explore the stylish old town with its vibrant art scene, bustling tapas bars and upmarket waterfront promenade, before dancing the night away in one of the city’s new roof-top hangouts overlooking the magnificent ancient Alcazaba.
+For more of a city vibe, head west to Malaga and explore the stylish old town, bustling tapas bars and upmarket waterfront promenade, before dancing the night away in one of the city’s roof-top hangouts overlooking the magnificent ancient Alcazaba.